BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 Similarly for the 70y-79y age group and the 80y+ age group we have separate networks representing day-time social activities among elderly people (again with 1 adult per 5 elderly people).
 All remaining adults (the vast majority) are part of the 20y-69y network.
 Due to the difference in total number of daily interactions, each age group has a different number of interactions in their workplace network.
-Parameters and values corresponding to the workplace network are shown in Table **Work-place network parameters**.
+Parameters and values corresponding to the workplace network are shown in Table [Workplace network parameters](./parameters/work-place_network_parameters.md).
 Note the parameters are for the mean daily connections, so the number of interactions on the network are higher due to the daily sampling of connections.

 ### Random Network